English French German Italian Portuguese Russian Spanish

 • Escitalopram (Lexapro)

 • Fluoxetine is found at high levels in breastmilk.
 However, if required, it is not a reason to stop breastfeeding.
-A safe dose as prescribed from your doctor makes fluozetine possible to use during breastfeeding (although, some docotrs may not recommend its use).
-Some side affects for baby could be colic, fussiness, and drowsiness.
+A safe dose as prescribed by your doctor makes fluoxetine possible to use during breastfeeding (although some doctors may not recommend its use).
+Some side effects for baby could be colic, fussiness, and drowsiness.

 • Citalopram is found at low levels in breastmilk.
 However, if required, it is not a reason to stop breastfeeding.
-A safe dose as prescribed from your doctor makes citalopram possible to use during breastfeeding.
-Some side affects for baby could be fussiness and drowsiness.
-Monitor exclusively breastfed infants for exsessive drowsiness, restlessness, irritability, poor feeding and poor weight gain especially if mother is using psychotropic drugs.
+A safe dose as prescribed by your doctor makes citalopram possible to use during breastfeeding.
+Some side effects for baby could be fussiness and drowsiness.
+Monitor exclusively breastfed infants for excessive drowsiness, restlessness, irritability, poor feeding, and poor weight gain — especially if the mother is using psychotropic drugs.

 • Escitalopram is found at low levels in breastmilk at doses less than 20 mg daily.
-A safe dose as prescribed from your doctor makes escitalopram possible to use during breastfeeding.
-Monitor exclusively breastfed infants for exsessive drowsiness, restlessness, irritability, poor feeding and poor weight gain especially if mother is using psychotropic drugs.
+A safe dose as prescribed by your doctor makes escitalopram possible to use during breastfeeding.
+Monitor exclusively breastfed infants for excessive drowsiness, restlessness, irritability, poor feeding, and poor weight gain — especially if the mother is using psychotropic drugs.
 Mother may need additional support breastfeeding.

 Bipolar Medications